Best Sleeping Bag | UK 2025

 Fill - 650 DownTek™ and FireLine™ Eco

-Pros - Perfect for side sleepers, warm, roomy
+Pros - Unique asymmetric shape is good for side sleepers, warm

 Overall Results